jbvalle/readme_template/BLANK_README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project aims to demonstrate search and sorting algorithms and perform time complexity based comparisons to determine efficiency and usability.
+This project aims to demonstrate search and sorting algorithms as well as time complexity based comparisons to determine efficiency and usability.
 It is implemented in two parts. <br />
 1. Part 1:<br />
-* Implementation of merge-, quick-, bubble-, and insertionsort algorithms with randomized uniquly generated numbers as inputs<br />
+* Implementation of merge-, quick-, bubble-, and insertionsort algorithms with randomized uniquely generated numbers as inputs<br />
 * Performance testing applying time complexity assessments to estimate performance levels<br />
 * Evaluating performance tests based on time measurements alone.<br />
 * Time Complexity assessment based on run time of insertionsort implementations using arrays and linked lists.<br />